 The evolution of design in fashion magazine front covers serve as a visual timeline of our history.
 Advancements to the graphic design relay the societal feelings and changes that were so prevalent in each decade.
 “Together, these magazine covers reveal a peek into our history,” says filmmaker Karen X. Cheng.
 “Sure, we’ve gotten more sexualized.
 More Superficial,” Cheng continues.
 “But we’ve also gotten more open-minded.
 At each step along the way, society has pushed the limits of what’s considered acceptable.”
 It will certainly be interesting to discover how fashion magazines will continue to push these limits moving forward.

 Graphic design boasts an undeniable importance for industries across diverse backgrounds.
 Whether it be logos, advertisements, or brand identity, it is critical for a business’s success to deliver high-quality graphic design.

-Superside offers a selection of top-rated design professionals who exhibit impeccable qualifications and graphic design skills.
+Superside's graphic design services offer a selection of top-rated design professionals who exhibit impeccable qualifications and graphic design skills.
+Our solutions range from magazine design services to motion design.
 Paired with our dedicated account managers who are on standby 24/7 and you have yourself results that exceed design and brand expectations.

 Join our community of 30,000 who receive the best in design and marketing content, weekly.

 Get high-quality creative, ship campaigns faster and stand out from the competition.